dopaminedtox/dopaminedtox/templates/_plan.md

 - Long chain carbohydrates should be foundation of every meal
 - Enough fibre makes your bowel happy
 - Drink pure water more, drink other beverages less

+## Day 7 - something on addictive substances

 ## Day X - surprise! 😲